YuriODev/python-st-ignatius-04-string-manipulation/exercises/README.md

 ## Exercise 19: First Decimal Digit - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

 **Problem:** Given a positive real number, print the first digit to the right of the decimal point.
+Consider the case where the entered number is an integer.

 ### Input:
 - A real number.